GLOBAL MARKETS-Equities drop as commodities tumble, dollar up

 By Michael Connor

-Wall Street losses hovered for much of the trading day around 2 percent on selling driven by falls in oil and copper before easing.

-European shares were also stung by the commodities sell-off, with the pan-European FTSEurofirst 300 stocks index finishing down 3.3 percent.
+Wall Street losses neared 2 percent on selling driven by falls in oil and copper, which also helped knock down shares in Europe and left the pan-European FTSEurofirst 300 stocks index off 3.3 percent.

-The S&P materials index, down 1.8 percent, led a broad decline in the S&P 500 stock index.

-Copper prices were down 3.6 percent after touching three-week lows, while oil was off 2 percent.
+Copper prices were down 3.9 percent at three-week lows, while oil was off 2 percent.
 The Chinese government's efforts to stimulate growth by easing fiscal and monetary policy have failed to calm nerves in global markets.

-"Investors are nervous because there is a sense that the Fed knows more than it is letting on regarding the health of the global economy," said Art Hogan, chief market strategist at Wunderlich Securities in New York.
+"The market is fragile as it is," said Art Hogan, chief market strategist at Wunderlich Securities in New York.
+"The volatility will continue until we get some clarity from the Fed and China."

-The Federal Reserve last week kept U.S. rates near zero, citing turbulence in a tightly linked global economy, including slowing growth in China.
+The U.S. Federal Reserve last week kept rates near zero, citing turbulence in a tightly-linked global economy, including slowing growth in China.
+Atlanta Fed President Dennis Lockhart said on Monday a rate hike later this year was still possible.

 Though the Fed held policy steady last week, ECB officials have been stressing that monetary policy in the euro zone will remain loose for some time.

 Gold eased with stocks and commodities and also suffered from the speculation the Fed may still raise rates in 2015.
-It last traded at $1,125 an ounce, a decline of 0.75 percent.
+It last traded at $1,1225.50, a decline of 0.75 percent.

 "We're still in a situation where investors are going to wait and see when a hike will happen," Capital Economics analyst Simona Gambarini said.
 "There's going to be a bit of volatility around precious metals until the Fed eventually does hike rates."
-(Reporting by Michael Connor in New York; Editing by Nick Zieminski and James Dalgleish)
+(Reporting By Michael Connor in New York; Editing by Nick Zieminski)

 * Says that Apple's claims are baseless Source text for Eikon: Further company coverage: